Brazilian Amazon deforestation falls, but up 60% under Bolsonaro

 "The Bolsonaro government was a forest-destroying machine...
 The only good news is that it's about to end," said Marcio Astrini, executive secretary of the Climate Observatory, a coalition of environmental groups.

-Experts say the vast majority of the clear-cutting and fires erasing the Amazon is aimed at turning rainforest into farmland -- especially for cattle ranches in Brazil, the world's top beef exporter.
+Bolsonaro's office and the environment ministry did not immediately respond to requests for comment.

-Activists accuse Bolsonaro of gutting Brazil's environmental protection programs and encouraging the destruction with his pro-agribusiness and pro-mining policies.
+Experts say the vast majority of the clear-cutting and fires erasing the Amazon are to create new farmland -- especially for cattle ranches in Brazil, the world's top beef exporter.

 © 2022 AFP